georgenakashyan/TeachingExpress/README.md

 # Express.js Starter Project

-This repository serves as a beginner-friendly introduction to building web applications using **Express.js**, a minimal and flexible Node.js framework.
+This repository serves as a beginner-friendly introduction to building web applications using **Express.js**.

 ## Features